Skip to content

 Method Type Default Description

-.modelId(String) String inference4j/all-MiniLM-L6-v2 HuggingFace model ID
+.modelId(String) String — (required) HuggingFace model ID

 .modelSource(ModelSource) ModelSource HuggingFaceModelSource Model resolution strategy